 Armed Forces Compensation Scheme (AFCS)

-In addition to a civil claim for compensation you may be able to make a claim under the non fault Armed Forces Compensation Scheme (AFCS) which covers all regular and reserve personnel whose injury, ill health or death was caused by service on or after the 6th April 2005.
+In addition to a legal claim for compensation you may be able to make a claim under the non fault Armed Forces Compensation Scheme (AFCS) which covers all regular and reserve personnel whose injury, ill health or death was caused by service on or after the 6th April 2005.

-A claim can be made whilst you are still serving and must be made within 7 years of the accident occurring and does not prevent you from bringing a civil claim at the same time.
+A claim can be made whilst you are still serving and must be made within 7 years of the accident occurring and does not prevent you from bringing a legal claim at the same time.

 If an application under the scheme is successful you will be paid a lump sum for your injury and depending on your injury you may qualify for a guaranteed income payment for life in a similar way to receiving a pension.

 In these cases in particular you need to check if you also have a legal claim as awards may be higher.
 If you have received multiple injuries as well, the award under the AFCS is capped and you need to take advice.